uea-teaching/computer-vision-2022/lectures/deep-learning-02.md

 ::: notes
 This is actually a big area of research, and there are some really clever augmentations of datasets.
-Another related area is creating entirely new synthetic datasets.
+Another related area is creating entirely new synthetic datasets, to give perfect ground truth.
 :::

 # Work in the Field